 While all of Markdown’s formatting features can be accessed through Gutenberg’s visual interface, we’re still a bit sad to see it go.
 Hopefully, the Gutenberg team will implement it by the time Gutenberg goes to production.

 SEO may have some issues

 We’re currently seeing some support for SEO settings and the obvious WordPress advantages are still there.
 However, Gutenberg seems to lack some of the SEO features you can see with the current editor.
 It is now possible to add meta boxes to your posts, but we still wonder how the block design may affect how search engines perceive your posts.

 This was always going to be a problem with changing the way WordPress works.
 With over 55,000 plugins and themes currently available, it may be a larger problem than originally anticipated.
 Some developers have even gone so far as to state that it doesn’t belong on WordPress.

 Final Thoughts on Gutenberg

-That being said, there are going to be some adjustment pains in the WordPress community.
-Plugin and theme updates will be needed for some and veteran users may find themselves unhappy with the radical change to procedure.
+That being said, it was always known that there were going to be some adjustment pains in the WordPress community.
+Plugin and theme updates are still underway for some and veteran users have found themselves unhappy with the radical change to procedure.